 A high-level spinal cord injury can disrupt control over an important respiratory muscle called the diaphragm.

 Specifically, the C3, C4, and C5 spinal nerves innervate the diaphragm.
-After a spinal cord injury above the C5 level, messages from the brain may not be able to get past the damage, resulting in loss of control over the diaphragm.
+After a spinal cord injury at or above the C5 level, messages from the brain may not be able to get past the damage, resulting in loss of control over the diaphragm.

 Additionally, individuals with spinal cord injuries are more likely to experience respiratory complications within the first year after injury because this is when respiratory functions are weakest.
 Fortunately, during the first year, spontaneous improvements in respiratory functions often occur.

 Now that you understand how spinal cord injuries can affect respiratory functions, let’s discuss some of the most common respiratory complications among individuals with SCIs.

 Various respiratory complications can arise following a spinal cord injury due to loss of control of the diaphragm, low lung volume, and weak coughing.

 Below, we’ll discuss 5 common respiratory complications that can occur after SCI: